LittleBlueDot/javaGame-rockPaperScissors/README.md

   * **Paper** beats **rock**

 The game should display the choices made by both the player and the computer, as well as the result of the game (win, loss, or draw).

+This exercise is a part of MindSwap bootcamp practice.